Zingzy/fluent-2048/README.md

 ### 💡 what's next

 - option for users to Track thier in game time
+- Allow users to edit the game shortcuts
-- Option to undo a move
+- Some sound-effects to the game
+- Custom Onboarding (With tutorials)
 - Add options to change the grid size, etc. in the settings

 Any Other suggestions would be appreciated ...